kczymchok/kczymchok/README.md

-# Data Science Portfolio by Kevin Chok
+# Data Science Portfolio by Kévin Chok

 This repository is to act like a high level overview of the data science projects I've worked on.
 Each project's `README.md` should act as a full description of the project, but I'll provide a short description here for convenience.
 All of these projects are in Python.
 Links are provided to projects whose code can be made public.